abnoviello23/rabbithole/README.md

 ### Advanced Tips

+- **Agentic Search**: When you ask deep questions, the system uses Exa AI to search the internet and gather information from any source at any level of detail
+- **MCP Tools**: The platform leverages Model Context Protocol tools to access diverse data sources beyond traditional knowledge bases
+- **Infinite Depth**: Unlike static knowledge bases, you can explore topics to any level of granularity - from high-level concepts to specific technical details
 - **Color Coding**: Each highlighted text question gets a random color - both the edge and the resulting node use this color
 - **Active Path**: When viewing chat, the selected path glows on the canvas
 - **Context Awareness**: The AI always has access to the full path from root to current node